 Schedule 3, Line 1 - Foreign Tax Credit

-- New: Some international tax paid is now reported on Form 1065 Schedule K-3.
+- Some international tax paid is reported on Form 1065 Schedule K-3.
 To determine if a taxpayer’s K-3 is out-of-scope, refer to https://ta-nttc.tiny.us/Scope-Manual.

-- Foreign taxes paid by a taxpayer can either be claimed as a credit, entered (directly or indirectly) on Form 1116 and flowing to Schedule 3 Line 1, or as a deduction, entered on Schedule A Line 6 (“Other taxes”).
-The taxpayer must make one choice or the other; the amount of foreign taxes paid cannot be split between the credit and the deduction.
+- Foreign tax paid can either be claimed as a credit, entered (directly or indirectly) on Form 1116 and flowing to Schedule 3 Line 1, or as a deduction, entered on Schedule A Line 6 (“Other taxes”).
+The taxpayer must choose; the amount of foreign tax paid cannot be split between the credit and the deduction.

-- If total foreign tax paid by taxpayer EXCEEDS $300 ($600 for a joint return), claiming the credit is normally out-of-scope, because it requires completing a full Form 1116, which is out-of-scope without International certification.
-(Tax-Aide normally uses only the simplified method of claiming the credit.)
+- If total foreign tax paid EXCEEDS $300 ($600 if MFJ), claiming the credit is out-of-scope without International certification.
+(It requires completing a full Form 1116, out-of-scope).
+Tax-Aide normally uses only the simplified method of claiming the credit.)

 - When claiming a credit is out-of-scope, the taxpayer has two options: